V-Rajasekar/README/Java/OCJP11/Chapter19-IO.md

 }
 ```
 ### Serializing Data

-- _Serialization_ is the process of converting an in‐memory object to a byte stream.
-Likewise, _deserialization_ is the process of converting from a byte stream into an object.
+- _Serialization_ is the process of converting an object to a (byte)stream.
+Likewise, _deserialization_ is the process of converting from a (byte) stream in to an object.
 - Serialization often involves writing an object to a stored or transmittable format, while deserialization is the reciprocal process.
 - **Applying the Serializable Interface**
 - Serializable is marker interface and class can implement it.But in general only mark data‐oriented classes serializable.
-- private transient String favoriteFood; fields marked with transient are not serialized meaning there state are not written in the file, when you deserialize the value will be default 0 or null.
+- private `transient` String favoriteFood; fields marked with `transient` are not serialized meaning there state are not written in the file, when you deserialize the value will be default 0 or null.
-- declare static serialVersionUID variable in every class that implements Serializable.
+- declare static `serialVersionUID` variable in every class that implements Serializable.
 It helps inform the JVM that the stored data may not match the new class definition.
 When older version of the class is encountered during deserialization, a `java.io.InvalidClassException` may be thrown.
 - **Ensuring a Class Is Serializable**
 * How to Make a Class Serializable
 * The class must be marked Serializable.
 * Every instance member of the class is serializable, marked transient, or has a null value at the time of serialization.
+### Externalizable
+The `writeExternal` and `readExternal` methods of the `Externalizable` interface need to be implemented by a class ONLY if complete control over the format and contents of the stream is required.

-- Storing Data with _ObjectOutStream_ and _ObjectInputStream_
+#### (*) Storing Data with _ObjectOutStream_ and _ObjectInputStream_

 ```java
   // ObjectInputStream